Women in baseball: Umpires

 In 1988 Pam Postema became the first female umpire to officiate a Major League Baseball spring training game, and the last until Ria Cortesio in 2007.

 Since 2017, Jen Pawol had been active as an umpire in the minor leagues.
 On August 9, 2025, Pawol made her MLB debut, becoming the first woman to umpire an MLB game during the regular season.
 She appeared as the first base umpire in the first game of a doubleheader between the Miami Marlins and Atlanta Braves at Truist Park in Atlanta, and was third base umpire in the second game.
-She continued as an umpire on Sunday, August 10, becoming the first female home plate umpire in a MLB regular-season game, in another game between the Braves and Marlins.
+She continued as an umpire on Sunday, August 10, becoming the first female home plate umpire in an MLB regular-season game, in another game between the Braves and Marlins.

 On August 29, 2025, Omairy Guzmán became the first female umpire in a game in the Dominican Republic Professional Baseball League; she was the third base umpire in a game between the Mineros de Bonao and the Atléticos de Puerto Plata.